sebaslogen/resaca/resacakoin/Readme.md

 To use the `koinViewModelScoped` function you need to follow these 2 Koin configuration steps:

-- Add a configuration module variable with the Koin factories for your ViewModels.
+1. Add a configuration module variable with the Koin factories for your ViewModels.
 [See example here](https://github.com/sebaslogen/resaca/blob/main/sample/src/main/java/com/sebaslogen/resacaapp/sample/di/koin/AppModule.kt#L17)
-- Initialize Koin with the module you just created inside the `onCreate` of your application.
+1. Initialize Koin (with the module you just created in step 1) inside the `onCreate` of your application.
 [See example here](https://github.com/sebaslogen/resaca/blob/main/sample/src/main/java/com/sebaslogen/resacaapp/sample/ResacaSampleApp.kt#L16)

 For a complete guide to Koin check the official documentation.
 Here are the [setup](https://insert-koin.io/docs/setup/koin/) and the [Koin ViewModel](https://insert-koin.io/docs/reference/koin-android/viewmodel) docs.